Pathetically little is being done to help the Caribbean recover from the devastation wrought by Hurricanes Irma and Maria.

 A highly-publicised visit to a disaster-stricken country is not enough.
 Guterres needs to get to the heart of the problem.

-Camilla Born, Senior Policy Adviser of E3G said:
+Camilla Born, Senior Policy Advisor of E3G said:

 ‘A photo opportunity and an appeal for help is no longer enough.
 The UN needs get real about climate change and Guterres needs to make it his responsibility to ensure that his organisation – and, as much as possible, national governments – are braced and prepared for the climate-related threats to peace and security that now, whether we like it or not, lie ahead.”